-Over the past three months, shares of Home Depot HD moved higher by 6.71%.
-Before we understand the importance of debt, let us look at how much debt Home Depot has.
+Over the past three months, shares of Home Depot Inc. HD increased by 11.22%.
+When understanding a companies price change over a time period like 3 months, it could be helpful to look at its financials.
+One key aspect of a companies financials is its debt, but before we understand the importance of debt, let's look at how much debt Home Depot has.

-Shareholders look at the debt-ratio to understand how much financial leverage a company has.
-Home Depot has $72.57 billion in total assets, therefore making the debt-ratio 0.49.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 25% might be higher for one industry and normal for another.
+Investors look at the debt-ratio to understand how much financial leverage a company has.
+Home Depot has $76.87 billion in total assets, therefore making the debt-ratio 0.56.
+As a rule of thumb, a debt-ratio more than 1 indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
+For example, a debt ratio of 40% might be higher for one industry, but normal for another.

 Why Debt Is Important